HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-rqworker
 ```
-3. Restart the Label Studio app:
+3. Restart the Label Studio Enterprise app:
 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-app
 ```

-## Upgrade Label Studio using Helm
+## Upgrade Label Studio Enterprise using Helm
-To upgrade Label Studio using Helm, do the following.
+To upgrade Label Studio Enterprise using Helm, do the following.

-1. Determine the latest tag version of Label Studio and add/replace the following in your `ls-values.yaml` file:
+1. Determine the latest tag version of Label Studio Enterprise and add/replace the following in your `ls-values.yaml` file:
    ```yaml
    global:
      image: